bfrancisco/banzhaf-calculator/README.md

 # banzhaf-calculator
-Banzhaf power index calculator using Python and Streamlit
+Banzhaf power index calculator using Python and Streamlit.